What do transfer students need to know about applying for Financial Aid at Georgia Tech?

 - Financial aid does not "transfer" from one school to another.
 However, federal and state aid received at one school will impact remaining eligibility at another school.

-- Transfer students apply for financial aid through the Office of Scholarships and Financial Aid by completing two forms:
+- Transfer students applying for financial aid through the Office of Scholarships and Financial Aid for the upcoming 2018-2019 academic year should complete two applications:

 - Georgia Tech Application for Scholarships and Financial Aid